RafikFarhad/sust-oj-compose/ReadMe.md

     5| php artisan migrate --seed | docker-compose exec php php artisan migrate --seed 6| php artisan permission:cache | docker-compose exec php php artisan permission:cache 7| yarn && yarn prod |docker-compose exec nodejs bash -c "cd ../subCODE && yarn && yarn prod"
-8. Stop the `docker-compose up` process by `Ctrl + C` and start again
+9. Stop the `docker-compose up` process by `Ctrl + C` and start again
-9. You can run `docker-compose up -d` to start the process in background
+10. You can run `docker-compose up -d` to start the process in background
-10. To access the files from judge module run the following command:

-`sudo ln -s {PATH_TO_THIS_REPO}/sust-oj-compose/src/subCODE/storage/ /var/www`
-(this command is necessary if you run the judge server without docker).

 ## Note
 Though this docker environment is built to serve a specific project, this environment can be used to use as developemnt setup for any Laravel/VueJs/ReactJs/NodeJs project.